cakebatterandsprinkles/portfolio-gatsby/src/posts/12-js_stack_heap.md

 So, at the example above, the two functions (getAge and getPermission) are stored in the Heap, and as the code runs, the browser pushes the currently running function to the stack.
 The topmost item in the call stack is always the thing that's currently happening.

-Let's do it step by step:
+Let's dissect the execution of the code above, step by step, by symbolizing the items in the call stack as pancakes:

-1. :pancakes: **Bottom pancake gets baked:** First, the overall script that is running is pushed to the stack, and as our script has no name it will run as "anonymous".
+1. 🥞 **Bottom pancake gets baked:** First, the overall script that is running is pushed to the stack, and as our script has no name it will run as "anonymous".
 This makes the first thing that will be pushed in stack anonymous().
-2. :pancakes::pancakes: **Second pancake from the bottom gets baked:** Then the JS engine will read the file from top to bottom and getPermission function will be called.
+2. 🥞🥞 **Second pancake from the bottom gets baked:** Then the JS engine will read the file from top to bottom and getPermission function will be called.
 The second item that is pushed to the call stack is getPermission().
-3. :pancakes::pancakes::pancakes: **Third pancake from the bottom gets baked:** parseInt() is pushed on top of the stack.
+3. 🥞🥞🥞 **Third pancake from the bottom gets baked:** parseInt() is pushed on top of the stack.
-4. :pancakes::pancakes::pancakes::pancakes: **Fourth pancake from the bottom gets baked:** getAge() is pushed on top of the stack.
+4. 🥞🥞🥞🥞 **Fourth pancake from the bottom gets baked:** getAge() is pushed on top of the stack.
-5. :pancakes::pancakes::pancakes::pancakes::pancakes: **Fifth pancake from the bottom gets baked:** prompt() is pushed on top of the stack.
+5. 🥞🥞🥞🥞🥞 **Fifth pancake from the bottom gets baked:** prompt() is pushed on top of the stack.
-6. :pancakes::pancakes::pancakes::pancakes: **Fifth pancake from the bottom is eaten:** Once the user enters clicks ok or cancel, the prompt will return something, so the prompt function is done executing.
+6. 🥞🥞🥞🥞 **Fifth pancake from the bottom is eaten:** Once the user enters clicks ok or cancel, the prompt will return something, so the prompt function is done executing.
 It is popped off from the call stack.
 (It doesn't mean that it is also moved from the heap.
 Functions that are registered in the heap stay there as long as the application is open.
-The data needed for that function execution is also removed from the heap.)
+The data needed for that function execution is removed from the heap.)
-7. :pancakes::pancakes::pancakes: **Fourth pancake from the bottom is eaten:** getAge function returns the result of the prompt, therefore it is resolved and removed from the stack.
+7. 🥞🥞🥞 **Fourth pancake from the bottom is eaten:** getAge function returns the result of the prompt, therefore it is resolved and removed from the stack.
-8. :pancakes::pancakes:**Third pancake from the bottom is eaten:** parseInt function returns an integer, therefore it is resolved and removed from the stack.
+8. 🥞🥞 **Third pancake from the bottom is eaten:** parseInt function returns an integer, therefore it is resolved and removed from the stack.
 It is stored as a variable, so the age variable is added to the heap.
-9. :pancakes: **Second pancake from the bottom is eaten:** getPermission function returns something according to the age variable, therefore it is also resolved and removed from the stack.
-After this function is resolved, the age variable is not needed, so it is also removed from the heap.
+9. 🥞 **Second pancake from the bottom is eaten:** getPermission function returns something according to the age variable, therefore it is also resolved and removed from the stack.
+After this function is resolved, the age variable is not needed, so it is removed from the heap.
 10. **The last pancake is eaten:** Nothing is left in the script to execute, so it is also removed from the stack.

 Call stack has a certain type of order, it is to keep the relationship between the functions that are running (to keep track of who called who).

-If there is something in the code that gives a compiling error, the code execution will stop and the JS engine will show you an error that contains something called a **[stack trace.](https://en.wikipedia.org/wiki/Stack_trace)** It is a snapshot of the call stack.
+If there is something in the code that gives a compiling error, the code execution will stop and the JS engine will show you an error that contains something called a **[stack trace.](https://en.wikipedia.org/wiki/Stack_trace)** It is a snapshot of the call stack, so that you can figure out where your code failed.

 Example of an erroneous function call: